Tufts-University/FLOCK/README.md

+<h1 align="center" > FLOCK - Feature Learning of Organized Collective Kinetics </h1>

 Welcome to the FLOCK-GPS repository

-FLOCK -  Feature Learning of Organized Collective Kinetics

-This package offers many preprocessing and feature extraction methods for assessing group movement dynamics from GPS location data
+This package offers many processing and feature extraction methods for assessing group movement dynamics from GPS location data

 The repository is organized as follows:

+FLOCK

+DataLoading.py

+Tutorials

+SampleData
+SampleFeatures